Crell/php-rfcs/modules/spec-brainstorm.md

 exclude=examples/*
 ```

-This definition would declare a package unit of all files in the current directory named `.ext`, any sibling or descendant files named `*.php`, but excluding anything found in the `examples` directory.
+This definition would declare a module unit of all files in the current directory named `.ext`, any sibling or descendant files named `*.php`, but excluding anything found in the `examples` directory.

 Other declarations could conceivably be defined in the future.